Fieldwire/fieldwire_api_docs/source/includes/_floorplans.md

 name | Name of the floorplan
-is_auto_versioning | Indicates if the floorplan has automatic versioning is_name_confirmed | Indicates if the floorplan was creating from a multipage pdf and needs to be confirmed path | Folder or multipage source of floorplan sheets | [Sheets](#sheets)
+is_auto_versioning | Indicates if the floorplan has automatic versioning is_name_confirmed | Indicates if the floorplan was creating from a multipage pdf and needs to be confirmed folder_id | Folder ID floorplan belongs to sheets | [Sheets](#sheets)

 ## Get Floorplans